Quick Summary

 The dividend route saves roughly £7,400/year.
 But it requires corporation tax (25%) to be paid first on the company's profits before dividends can be distributed.

 Important for Scottish directors: because Scottish income tax rates are higher, the salary portion is more heavily taxed than for English directors.
 This makes the dividend route even more attractive in Scotland — but the dividend rates are the same, so the dividend portion doesn't carry additional Scottish burden.
+The Director Salary/Dividend Optimiser finds the optimal mix for your profit level at Scottish rates.

 Try it yourself